The Era Of Fake - Social Media, Photoshop and FaceTune.

-We have entered an unprecedented time in our society, where social media rules our lives and we are constantly being bombarded with lies and manipulation.
+We have entered an unprecedented time in our society, where social media rules our lives and we are constantly being bombarded with lies, manipulation and advertising.

 Dr. Erin Vogel, a postdoc in the Department of Psychiatry at the University of California, San Francisco, says "a lot of my research is based on this idea that people present selectively positive versions of themselves in social media — they’re talking more about the better aspect of their lives and making themselves seem like they’re having this great life, which can then lead other people to feel worse about themselves as a result.”

 This point brings us to the core of my article today.
-We have put these social media influencers on a pedestal and given them fame, when all they have contributed to our society is the glorification of a luxurious, vapid life that is nothing but a lie.
-We let our kids, our babies, sit in front of these screens with minimal supervision, while they take in lie after lie about how they need to look a certain way, dress a certain way, and lie to make it to the top.
+We have put these social media "influencers" on a pedestal and given them fame, when all they have contributed to our society is the glorification of a luxurious, vapid life that is nothing but a lie.
+A lie that mega corporations want us to get hooked on, so we spend more money.
+We let our kids, the future generations of the humanity, sit in front of these screens with minimal supervision, while they take in lie after lie about how they need to look a certain way, dress a certain way, and behave exactly this way to make it to the top.

-Today I would like to focus solely on shameless photo editing, and the normalization of plastic surgery.
-Variations of photo editing have been around since the first photograph, this is true.
-Our obsession with the "prefect human" has been an ever changing, since our conception.
-In my opinion, it has finally evolved into something very damaging...
+Today I would like to focus solely on shameless photo editing, and the disturbing normalization of plastic surgery.
+Variations of photo editing have been around since the first photograph, this much is true.
+Our obsession with the "prefect human" has been ever changing since our conception.
+This is bound to happen due to human ego.
+In my opinion though, it has evolved into something very damaging...

-What was once done as almost harmless advertising- slight touch ups on small blemishes and bags under your eyes -has evolved into something bigger and much more sinister.
-With the advance of technology, people have the ability to do what photoshop does right in the palm of their hands.
-With apps like FaceTune entering our world, this allows what were once just regular humans posting online to edit themselves into caricatures and fool our youth.
-The deeper down the rabbit hole I go, the more terrified I am for our future generations.
+What was once done as almost harmless advertising - slight touch ups on small blemishes and bags under your eyes - has evolved into something bigger and much more sinister.
+With the advance of technology, people have the ability to do what Photoshop does right in the palm of their hands.
+With apps like FaceTune entering our world, this allows your average Joe to edit themselves into caricatures and fool our youth.
+The deeper down the rabbit hole I go, the more worried I am about younger people being negatively affected by this.
+I personally know 20 year olds who have started to get Botox because they have been led to believe "you have to start young to avoid the wrinkles"

 This is ridiculous.
 How could you possibly make the conscious decision to completely alter who you physically are and then claim that "it was just puberty" to your millions of 12 year old fans?
-All this is going to do is create a vicious cycle of insecure human beings who feel like they are not worthy, because the look nothing like a Kardashian/Jenner.
+All this is going to do is create generations of insecure human beings who feel like they are not worthy, because the look nothing whatever the hollywood machine current trends portray.
 Then what are they going to do?
 Run out and get plastic surgery the moment they can, to try and embody what social media is telling them real beauty is.
 Kylie is 21 going on 50 due to the insane amount of surgery she has had done.
-Fame was given to her merely because she comes from money, and now gets built up as if she is some genius self-made business woman, portrayed to the masses as someone we should aspire to be.
-All this has done is create a downward spiral into the world of the material.
+Fame was given to her merely because she comes from money, and now gets built up as if she is some genius self-made business woman, portrayed to the masses as someone we should all aspire to be.
+All this has done is create a downward spiral into the world of the material, hyper-consumption, anxiety and depression.

 They aren't even as bad as it's going to get...

+This is the same woman, just a couple years apart...
 This discussion needs to keep being had as it ties in to so many other problems in our society, the big one being Education.
-Suicide rates are up 30% and there are 5 times as many overdoses on prescription medication, since 1999, People are depressed, people are broke and life seems resemble a fucking BlackMirror episode more and more everday.
+Suicide rates are up 30% and there are 5 times as many overdoses on prescription medication, since 1999, People are depressed, people are broke and life seems resemble a fucking BlackMirror episode more and more everyday.
 The kicker?
 No one really cares.
 Something is wrong deep in our psyche if we feel the need to edit ourselves this way.
 We love ourselves less and less, and if people are talking about this I sure can't hear it.
 There is too much crap floating around out there drowning out anything with real substance.

 There was nothing wrong with the original, unedited photo.
 That is the trend I keep seeing.
 Normal, beautiful, uniquely human beings - editing themselves to look like a bunch of aliens without organs.
 We need to stop making people famous for no reason...all it does is spread more idiocy.
 Wouldn't you rather live in a world where people didn't think "if only my butt was a little bit bigger..." but instead thought "what can I do to learn something new?" or "how can I be a better human?"